Vyral/base-template/_posts/2020-03-23-the-latest-on-mortgage-rates.md

 I expect that this will happen again (depending on when you’re viewing this post, it may have already happened).
 Once the government earmarks funds for the purchase of mortgage-backed securities, I believe that the liquidity for lenders to have a place to deliver loans will be there, and we’ll see mortgage rates improve.&nbsp;

 If you have not yet refinanced, the best advice I can give you is to **reach out to your lender and prepare yourself for when rates do come down.** Understand the pros, cons, and costs of a refinance ahead of time.
 Don’t miss out on a rare opportunity.
-If you have questions or would like me to elaborate on something I mentioned today, feel free to reach out.
+If you have questions or would like me to elaborate on something I mentioned today, feel free to reach out to me.
 I’m always here to answer your questions.